 Next up, the polycrystalline solar panels.
-As you might have figured, the name itself defines that these solar panels are made of different silicon crystals instead of one.
-The silicon pieces are melted down to liquids and later poured into square moulds as per the requirements.
+As you might have figured, the name defines these solar panels as made of different silicon crystals instead of one.
+The silicon pieces are melted down to liquids and later poured into square moulds per the requirements.

 This is why Polycrystalline Solar Panels cost much less than monocrystalline since there is absolutely zero wastage of any materials, especially silicon.
 But, again, every positive attribute has a negative side, and so does this.

 Since the silicon fragments are impure, the polycrystalline panels are less efficient and have significantly lesser heat tolerance than the monocrystalline ones.
 Also, if you love some colours, Polycrystalline Solar panels come in all sorts of colours.
 However, they are still the best in warm surroundings and high-temperature environments.

 - Less costly than Mono-SI panels